Fork me on GitHub

 3. Use strong password hashing (bcrypt or Argon2 with appropriate work factors).

-4. Implement session fixation prevention.
+4. Implement session fixation prevention, if not using built-in session management.

 5. Review and restrict default configurations.